The other day I turned a connection with my man that was about to go bad into a heart melting and healing experience.

 Receiving the kind of touch I was craving helped me heal these fears and beliefs I had been holding onto for years!
 (Even with an amazing husband, some of these beliefs hold on tight!)

-It’s funny that when I work with men I remind them that giving a woman the kind of touch she wants, rather than what is stereotypically sensual or sexual, will have her feel safer, more connected and often more turned on!
+It’s funny that when I work with men all mobile porn I remind them that giving a woman the kind of touch she wants, rather than what is stereotypically sensual or sexual, will have her feel safer, more connected and often more turned on!

 As my nervous system calmed down, I felt Tim’s love for me and my heart melted even more.
 And as my breath deepened, I felt more sensual and open to a sexual connection.
 For the rest of the evening we were really connected.
 And it’s important to look at how I helped create that!